 Claimants who are unable to pay the $25 filing fee may apply to have the fee waived.
-To request a fee waiver, you must fill out the Affidavit for Waiver of Government Claims Filing Fee and Financial Information Form (en Español).
-You will be required to report asset, income and expense information.
+To request a fee waiver, you must fill out the Affidavit for Waiver of Government Claims Filing Fee and Financial Information Form.

 Inmates in correctional facilities who wish to request a fee waiver must also use the form, attach a certified copy of their trust account balance, and provide their Inmate Identification Number.

 Requirements for Waiving the Filing Fee